Yvonne Howell

-Yvonne Howell (July 31, 1905 – May 27, 2010) was an actress whose career began in silent films.
+Yvonne Howell (born Julia Rose Shevlin; July 31, 1905 – May 27, 2010) was an actress whose career began in silent films.

-Biography
+Early life

-Howell's mother was vaudeville performer and silent actress Alice Howell and her father was Benjamin Vincent Shevlin.
+Julia Rose Shevlin was born in Chicago.
+Her parents were vaudeville performer and silent actress Alice Howell and Benjamin Vincent Shevlin.

+Career

+Howell made films during the silent era, including Fashions for Women (1927) directed by Dorothy Arzner, and Somewhere in Sonora (1927), a Western starring Ken Maynard.
+With the advent of sound pictures, she hoped that her distinctive "giggle" would get her roles, but she only appeared in one film after 1930, Working Girls (1931).

+During World War II, Howell worked as a nurse's aide at Army hospitals in California.

+Personal life

 In 1930, she became the first wife of then cameraman George Stevens, an Academy Award-winning film director.
 They divorced in 1947.
 Their son, George Stevens Jr., was founding director of the American Film Institute.
-After her film career ended, she was a nurse's aide at Army hospitals in Southern California during World War II and later served as a volunteer tutor.

-Howell died aged 104 on May 27, 2010, from cardiac arrest at her residence of Hollywood.
+Howell died at age 104 on May 27, 2010, from cardiac arrest, at her residence of Hollywood.